Skip to main content

 "Did she?"
 Aniruddha asked.
 Batuk nodded.
 "Yes, Dada.
 Usually, she helps me and…"

-"Okay come by after dinner."
+"Okay, come by after dinner."
 He agreed.

 Bondita drank the milk and savoured the mangoes to her heart's content and smiled.

-"Tell me stories now Maa."
+"Tell me stories now, Maa."
 She said, putting her head on Sumati's lap.

 "Stories?"
 Sumati smiled.
-"When you were a little girl you used to sleep like this and…"
+"When you were a little girl, you used to sleep like this and…"

 "No. Stories of Baba."
 Bondita smiled.

 Aniruddha was losing his patience with Batuk.
-Whether it was because of his lack of communication or Batuk's lack of understanding he couldn't tell.
+Whether it was because of his lack of communication or Batuk's lack of understanding, he couldn't tell.
 "I didn't tell you to do this."
 He shook his head the umpteenth time.
 "Do you not concentrate?
 Learn a bit from Bondita."

-"Boudi is far better than you Dada."
+"Boudi is far better than you, Dada."
 Batuk retorted.
 "She doesn't yell.
 Your yelling is making me nervous."

 "I am not yelling at you."
 Aniruddha shook his head as Batuk packed his things and left.

-Bondita sat by the window looking out as her mother slept soundly.
+Bondita sat by the window, looking out as her mother slept soundly.
 She remembered her cousin's conversation.
-Her eyes travelled to her Shankhapola and painted hands and she held her right wrist with her left one and smiled.
+Her eyes travelled to her Shankhapola and painted hands, and she held her right wrist with her left one and smiled.

 The next day brought a heavy downpour all over the plains of Bengal.
 The children were out getting wet in the rain, and the girls made paper boats in puddles.
-The women complained about the wet clothes not drying, and the men of the mud on the way to work.
+The women complained about the wet clothes not drying, and the men about the mud on the way to work.
 The earth smelled of mud and soil.
 The falling droplets on the trees made music.
 Bondita sat staring out of the window at the leaves that swayed in the rain and wind.
 She remembered the rain on the roof of the Roy Chowdhury Mansion.
 And another rainy day that brought Barrister Babu home.
 She smiled faintly at the memories.
 How her letter had found him.
-But it's been a matter of months and destiny has played its part.
+But it's been a matter of months, and destiny has played its part.

 "Bondita.
 Put a pail over here."
 Sumati spoke.
 "The water is dripping down the hay."
 Bondita got up to do what was told.

 Aniruddha sat in the study looking out at the incessant pouring.
-The droplets trickled down the window pane racing each other.
+The droplets trickled down the window pane, racing each other.
 Aniruddha remembered the day similar kinds of droplets raced down her neckline.
-He couldn't help his eyes from noticing.
+He couldn't help his eyes from observe.
 He breathed in.
 Naive as she was, Bondita was busy enjoying the rain.
 She smiled at the drops and spread her arms out for them.
 He had watched her.
 She hadn't noticed him.
 He was glad she didn't.
 Aniruddha looked away from the rain to his writing desk.
 She needed to be focused on her Matriculation.
 Then her dreams.
 Their future could wait for sunnier days.

 Bondita woke up to the first rays of sun hitting her face as she picked up a bucket and made her way to the pond.
 The ladies of the village greeted her there.
 She smiled faintly at their curious observations.